 They follow a model of Think It, Build It, Ship It, Tweak It.

-2. Working backwards: Why Amazon starts by focusing on the finished product
+2. Working backward: Why Amazon starts by focusing on the finished product

 Amazon approaches product management by “working backward.”
 A former GM of Amazon, Ian McAllister, explained this approach in a Quora thread.
 Amazon starts any new product by explaining precisely what they hope customers and the media will say when they get their hands on it.